Basics: An example workflow

 $ snakemake -np mapped_reads/A.bam mapped_reads/B.bam

-Some Bash magic can make this particularly handy.
-For example, you can alternatively compose our multiple targets in a single pass via
+Adding in some Bash magic can make this particularly handy.
+For example, you can also write our multiple targets as

 $ snakemake -np mapped_reads/{A,B}.bam